 If you or someone you know is experiencing thoughts of suicide, consult with a mental health professional.
-Resources on campus include Lafene Counseling and Psychological Services, the Family Center, and the employee assistance program (EAP).
+Resources on our campuses include counseling services, the Family Center, and the employee assistance program as well as community resources.

 Crime Prevention, Safety and Security